lutfumertceylan/mywebsite/_posts/2020-06-01-stored-xss-with-password-recovery-page.md

 ### First Try
-I type a payload in the "first_name" input
+I type a payload in the "first_name" input<br>
 <img src="/images/payl.png">

-but the system always encodes the payloads on Profile Page.
+but the system always encodes the payloads on Profile Page.<br>
 <img src="/images/payl2.png">

 Profile Page was not public anyway.
 Not bad luck!